-The meeting must be carried out in the Okazaki area of NINS.
+In principle, the meeting must be carried out in the Okazaki area of NINS.

 Please note that you can hold a meeting in the Okazaki Conference Center of NINS.
-For details on applying for its use, please contact the Joint Use Section of the International Research Cooperation Division (tel: +81-564-55-7138).
+For details on applying for its use, please contact the Joint Research Section of the International Research Cooperation Division (tel: +81-564-55-7138).